Graduate Theological Union

 What kind of housing is available to GTU students?

 The Bay Area is one of the country’s most beautiful places to live, and it also has one of the most competitive housing markets.
-The GTU has one eighteen unit apartment building for doctoral students, and students who affiliate with a member school can sometimes find housing through that connection.
-It is wise to begin the search for housing early for students who are relocating.
 There are many helpful resources to assist you, beginning with those listed on the housing page of this web site.
+Students who affiliate with a member school can sometimes find housing through that connection.
+It is wise to begin the search for housing early before relocating.

 Is it possible to take a course without enrolling in a degree program?